 The 3 rocky areas located on either sides of Danta and Dantita beaches are suitable for snorkeling.
 These areas have different orientations, and it is recommended that you choose the one where the sea is the calmest on the day of your visit.
 The southernmost zone (zone 1 on the map) is generally the most sheltered.

-In the designated snorkeling areas, the seabed is rocky, covered in place with Caulerpa seaweed.
-Some gorgonians are sometimes found on the rocks.
+In the designated snorkeling areas, the seabed is rocky, covered in places with Caulerpa seaweed.
+Gorgonians are sometimes found on the rocks.
 Galápagos blue sea star and long-spined sea urchins are very common here.

 A great diversity of fish can be spotted here, including the Cortez angelfish, which rarely leaves the rocky overhangs.
 Cortez rainbow wrasse, porcupinefish and Acapulco gregory are also easy to see here.

 The small Las Catalinas town has several vacation rentals and a few restaurants, including the Limonada Restaurant, located on the beach.